 If you have Hashimoto’s, you should really look into having brazil nuts.
 While expensive, they offer you a lot of selenium.
 Selenium is critical for good thyroid function, so this counteracts that.
 They’re rich and creamy and heavy, so don’t have more than 5-6 per day or your calorie count for the day will most likely go overboard!
 A 100 grams of brazil nuts can give you up to 19 grams of protein!
 Other nuts that you can include are almonds (21 grams of protein), hazelnuts (15 grams of protein) & walnuts (15 grams of protein).
 Please note that if you do not have Hashimoto’s, one brazil nut a day gives you enough selenium.
 Make sure you monitor your levels of selenium.

 What about nut butter made of almonds, peanuts, etc. , you ask?
-Well, they’re good too, but it’s just so easy to overdo the fat content on that.
+Well, they’re good too, but it’s just so easy to overdo the fat content on that and peanuts are a legume in the first place.
 If you choose to go on keto (here’s why you shouldn’t), then this could help you get to your fat content of the day.
-I, however, don’t do well on fat first diets and therefore don’t condone it in any way.
+I, however, don’t do well on fat first diets and therefore don’t recommend it in any way.

 100 grams of buckwheat contains about 13.5 grams of protein, which is pretty good!
 I love doing a mean buckwheat porridge that’s super filling out of buckwheat groats, or make